Pioneer Elementary School: Educating Children Since 1905

 Our small, independent school located north-east of Billings Heights has been providing students with a personalized and quality education since 1905.
 Pioneer School serves students in grades kindergarten through the eighth grade, averaging approximately 60 students per year.

 Pioneer Elementary School offers a unique and outstanding educational start for young children, preparing them for the breadth and depth of learning opportunities that await them.
+We have a full array of classroom technology tools that help to transform students learning; creating new possibilities for exploring and sharing knowledge.
+In addition, our curriculum and programs support social and emotional growth, strengthening our mission to help all students become successful learners, caring individuals, and responsible citizens.

 The vision at Pioneer Elementary School is to prepare and motive our students for a rapidly changing world through the collaboration and continuous learning of every school community member.
 Pioneer Elementary will be a place of excellence where all students are engaged in high quality, real-world learning.
 A professional and highly motivated staff, in partnership with parents, will encourage all children to achieve their full potential and become responsible citizens who are lifelong learners.